Environment variables

 ---|---|

-GATEWAY_BACKEND_KAFKA_SELECTOR | Indicates the use of a configuration file and provides its path, e.g., 'file: { path: /cluster-config.yaml }' . |
+GATEWAY_BACKEND_KAFKA_SELECTOR | Indicates the use of a configuration file and provides its path, e.g.: 'file: { path: /cluster-config.yaml }' . |

-KAFKA_FAILOVER_GATEWAY_ROLES | Set the Gateway into failover mode, set this to failover for this scenario. |
+KAFKA_FAILOVER_GATEWAY_ROLES | To turn Gateway into failover mode, set this to failover . |

 Main Cluster | |